ECP-WarpX/WarpX/Docs/source/install/hpc/spock.rst

 .. literalinclude:: ../../../../Tools/machines/spock-olcf/spock_mi100.sbatch
    :language: bash
+   :caption: You can copy this file from ``Tools/machines/spock-olcf/spock_mi100.sbatch``.

 We can currently use up to ``4`` nodes with ``4`` GPUs each (maximum: ``-N 4 -n 16``).